 Morning: Arrive at the Welcome Center to pick up your tickets and watch the orientation video for a great introduction.
 Drive the two mile drive to the house.
 The Welcome Center opens at 9 AM every day.

 Lunch: Rejuvenate with a hearty lunch for two at the Stable Cafe, located beside the house in the restored Stables.
 The café features slow-cooked rotisserie chicken, fresh salads, and irresistible desserts.
 And browse the shops.

 Afternoon: Stroll acres of peaceful winter gardens designed by America's foremost landscape architect, Frederick Law Olmsted.
 From the house, take a maze of walking trails to enjoy the peaceful scenery.
 Head to the Conservatory (1/2 mile walk from House) and warm up in the tropical paradise!
 Don't miss the orchid section.
 If you want to take a longer walk, continue another 1/2 mile to the Bass Pond.
 Enjoy some solitude in the secluded Boat House.

-Antler Hill Village is a great place to unwind and take in the less formal side of the estate.
+Head to Antler Hill Village and the Winery after your house tour- a great place to unwind and take in the less formal side of the estate.
 Dine at Cedric's Tavern or Bistro.
 Tour the farm.
-Read more about Antler Village.
+Read more about Antler Hill Village.

-While you are at Antler Hill Village, stop at the Winery.
-Warm up with a free tasting of robust reds, crisp whites and sparkling wines.
-Specialty wine tours at an additional price include the Red Wine and Chocolate Tasting.
-Read more about the Biltmore Winery.
+While you are at Antler Hill Village, the Winery is a must-stop.
+Warm up with a wonderful, relaxed tasting of robust reds, crisp whites, and sparkling wines (included in your admission ticket).
+We especially love the Red Wine and Chocolate Tasting (extra charge).
+The Winery is open until 8 PM (9 PM during Biltmore Christmas season) Read more about the Biltmore Winery, including tours, specials, and events.

 Hike: There are many well-maintained trails to explore for all fitness levels.
 Bundle up and explore several trails.
 Our favorite is the Bass Pond and Deer Park Trails.
 Read more about hiking at Biltmore.

 More Winter Romantic Moments at Biltmore